 The Mapleton Local School district maintains student records in compliance with its obligations under the Family Educational Rights and Privacy Act (FERPA) and the Ohio Student Records Privacy Act.
-Except for information that is designated as directory information by the student or student's parents, or as authorized by law, student records and personally identifiable information contained within shall not be disclosed without prior permission from a student who is 18 years or older or the student's parents.
+Except for information that is designated as directory information by the student or student's parents, or as authorized by law, student records and personally identifiable information contained within shall not be disclosed without prior permission from the student's parents.

-Mapleton High School classifies the following information as "directory" information, and as such, the information will be disclosed without prior consent:
+Mapleton Elementary School classifies the following information as "directory" information, and as such, the information will be disclosed without prior consent:

 - A. Name

 - B. Address

 - C. Date/place of birth

 - D. Dates of attendance and graduation

-- E. Telephone number

-- F. Photograph
+- E. Telephone number - F. Photograph

-- G. Participation in extracurricular activities

-- H. Height/Weight if a member of athletics

-- I. Awards and honors received

-- J. Major field of study

-Parents or students who are 18 years or older who want to prohibit or prevent the release of directory information, including the release of information to military recruiters, may opt out of such disclosure by providing written notice to the District.
+Parents who want to prohibit or prevent the release of directory information, including the release of information to military recruiters, may opt out of such disclosure by providing written notice to the District.
 Please contact the Guidance Office for more information.